diem/website/docs/reference/libra-cli.md

  #### `account | a` &mdash;  Account related operations.
 Subcommands include:

   `create | c` &mdash;  Create a random account with private/public key pair.
 Account information will be held in memory only.
-The created account will not be saved to chain.
+The created account will not be saved to the chain.

        Usage:
         create|c